COMING SOON

 Run Time: 102 min.

 Tickets $15.
 Welcome to Movie Book Club—for anyone who loves movies, books, or simply having opinions about both.
 Hosted by author Margaret Malone, each session invites you to watch a literary adaptation and then stick around for a warm, lively, and lightly irreverent post-screening conversation.
 Bring your thoughts, your questions, your favorite passages, and your spiciest hot takes.
 Read the book if you want (gold star!).
-Or just show up and let the movie do the heavy lifting (also gold star!).
+Or just show up for the movie (also gold star!).
 Either way, you’ll leave with new ideas, new questions, and maybe a new favorite character to lovingly overanalyze.
 Our inaugural Movie Book Club features Train Dreams, adapted from Denis Johnson’s novella of the same name.

 One Battle After Another